zakattack9/zstoo.com/README.md

 ### Optimization Issues

 - Pause animations when playing overlay animation
-- Finder better way to target browser specific animations instead of user-agent
+- Find a better way to target browser specific animations instead of user-agent
 - ~Fix spacing between Skills title and first skill section title~
-  - **Ignored: this bug usually occurs when the page is refreshed near the about page——not a huge issue as it's visually a minor UI inconvenience**
+  - **Ignored: this bug usually occurs when the page is refreshed near the about page—not a huge issue as it's visually a minor UI inconvenience**
 - ~Clicking on a form input on mobile will cause the page to scroll up when the keyboard opens due to the viewport height resizing; consequently, this will cause ScrollTrigger to reverse any animatons up to that point~
   - **Solved: separated contact form to a seperate page without any scroll binded animations**
 - ~Weird animation and layout behavior on Safari~